rootisgod/rootisgod/content/posts/drafts/2024-06-04-Running-Kubevirt-and-Windows-VMs.md

 draft: true
 ---

 This will be a long one.

 But, it is well worth a try.
-We will create a QCOW2 image in packer.
-Then upload it to a MicroK8S cluster and install kubevirt.
+The basic goal is running a Windows VM inside of a Kubernetes cluster.
+We will do this by;
+ - Creating a QCOW2 Windows image with packer and virtualbox
+ - Installing KIND and installing Kubevirt
+ - Deploying the VM using a Data Volume and a PVC claim

 Once done, we can create VMs on demand in Kubernetes.

 Why?
 Well, imagine you want to run multiple old school services, that not containerizable.
 We can use this to host the VMs and benefit from all the Kubernetes ecosystem.
 Imagine you have a windows service with a SQL Server backend, you can create a new VM per client.
-If we get a process to set this up, adding a new client to the system is as easy as applying a YAML file.
-Interesting...
+If we get a process to set this up, adding a new client to the system is as easy as deploying a pod and managing it declaratively.

-So, in this use case, we have a piece of software and we need to run one VM per client.
-We want to use Kubernetes as our hypervisor to host a real windows install.

 ## Creating a VM Image